TEAMSchools/mssql-warehouse/README.md

 ### Tables

+*
 * Use a collective name or, less ideally, a plural form.
 For example (in order of preference) `staff` and `employees`.
+* Never give a table the same name as one of its columns and vice versa.
 * Do not prefix with `tbl` or any other such descriptive prefix or Hungarian notation.
-* Never give a table the same name as one of its columns and vice versa.
-* Avoid, where possible, concatenating two table names together to create the name of a relationship table.
-Rather than `cars_mechanics` prefer `services`.

 ### Columns

 * Always use the singular name.
 * Where possible avoid simply using `id` as the primary identifier for the table.
 * Do not add a column with the same name as its table and vice versa.
-* Always use lowercase except where it may make sense not to such as proper nouns.
+* Always use lowercase except in rare cases where it may make sense not to.

-### Aliasing or correlations
+### Aliasing

+* Always include the `AS` keyword—makes it easier to read as it is explicit.
 * Should relate in some way to the object or expression they are aliasing.
-* As a rule of thumb the correlation name should be the first letter of each word in the object's name.
+* As a rule of thumb, a table alias should be the first letter of each word in the object's name.
-* If there is already a correlation with the same name then append a number.
+* If there is already a table alias with the same name then append a number.
-* Always include the `AS` keyword—makes it easier to read as it is explicit.
 * For computed data (`SUM()` or `AVG()`) use the name you would give it were it a column defined in the schema.